phoebe-project/phoebe2/devel/phoebe-doc/how_to_setup.rst

 *Note: not all of the version numbers are necessarily minimum requirements.
-If you have earlier versions of some of these packages, try to build and see if works.
+If you have earlier versions of some of these packages, try to build and see if it works.
 It is possible that only on specific occasions where features are used from later versions, errors occur.
-If this happens to you, you can either update your software packages, or inform a developer.*
+If this happens to you, you can either update your software packages, or inform a developers.*

-Necessary:
+Required:

     * Python 2.7 and the python-dev package
     * Numpy (1.6.2) + Scipy (0.10.1)